It's harmful to leave pet waste on the ground

 - When walking:

 Bag it.
 Bring a plastic bag with you when you walk your dog.
-Use it to pick up the dog waste, tie the bag closed and place in the trash.
+Use it to pick up the dog waste, tie the bag closed, and place it in the trash.

 - At home: